An Integrated Approach to Producing High-Quality Food (QUALISUD)

 Content type: Page

-The research conducted in the DGIMI unit aims to unravel—through integrative approaches—the multitrophic interactions between insect pests and their environment, as well as the mechanisms of host adaptation, with the ultimate goal of improving plant protection against insect pests.
-The unit addresses the interactions between the insect (Lepidoptera model), its associated parasites and pathogens, and its host plant through several cross-cutting themes, including: the molecular mechanisms governing these interactions; their diversity; and the role of associated microbiomes.
-The DGIMI unit’s expertise spans various disciplinary fields (microbiology, virology, immunity, functional genomics, population genomics, and comparative genomics) applied to the insect model and the study of multitrophic interactions.
-Label: Joint Research Unit Research UMR)Main sponsoring bodies:UM, INRAEResearch cluster: Agriculture, Environment, Biodiversity – AEBDoctoral school: Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL portal: publications of the unit WEBSITE
+The research conducted in the DGIMI unit aims to unravel—through integrative approaches—the multitrophic interactions between insect pests and their environment, as well as the mechanisms of adaptation to the host, with the ultimate goal of improving plant protection against insect pests.
+The unit addresses the interactions between the insect (a lepidopteran model), its associated parasites and pathogens, and its host plant through several cross-cutting themes, including: the molecular mechanisms governing these interactions; their diversity; and the role of associated microbiomes.
+The DGIMI unit’s expertise spans various disciplinary fields (microbiology, virology, immunity, functional genomics, population genomics, and comparative genomics) as applied to the insect model and the study of multitrophic interactions.
+Label: Joint Research Unit Research UMR)Primary sponsoring agencies:UM, INRAEResearch cluster: Agriculture, Environment, Biodiversity – AEBDoctoral school: Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL portal: the unit’s publications WEBSITE

 BIO-INSPIRED CHEMISTRY AND ENVIRONMENTAL INNOVATIONS (CHIMECO)